deislabs/spiderlightning/proposals/pubsub-mq-interfaces-proposal.md

 ###  2.1. <a name='message-queueBackground'></a>`message-queue` Background

-`message-queue`s are a messaging mechanism, where message transmitters send messages to a queue construct that can be read by receivers.
+`message-queue`s are a messaging mechanism, where message transmitters send messages to a queue construct that can be consumed by a single receiver.

 ![](https://i.imgur.com/Rsa310j.png)